 - Ask someone you know that works for Delta to refer you for the job before you apply.
 With such a big hiring they look to current employees for good candidates.

-- You’re guaranteed 10 days off a month, but most flight attendants get 13-15 days off.
+- You’re guaranteed 10 days off a month, but most Flight Attendants get 13-15 days off.

 - Schedules are published in the middle of the month prior so planning your life can get tricky.

 - You get paid twice a month based on the hours you flown (flight pay) and the duration you are away from your base like a per diem rate.
 There’s extra pay incentives for flight leader and international and a few more that looks good on your check.

 - You can work as many trips as you desire.
 The average is 80-90 flight hours.
 In the beginning you will work more hours.
 That seniority thing again!

-- Yes there is holiday pay and its really nice.
+- Yes there is holiday pay and it’s really nice.

 - The first 2 years your pay will look bad but it gets better the longer you stay.
 The health, savings, and flying benefits are well worth it in this economy.

 - Familiarize yourself with the travel industry and be very open for change.
 Everything changes in travel and you have to be able to go with it.
 Don’t be caught off guard.

 - You need to have strong support at home.
 Hire lots of babysitters and backup sitters.
 You should even consider relocating closer to family if this truly is a career you want to have for a while.

 - Flying is not for everyone.
 Don’t worry if you don’t enjoy it as much as I do.
 Many people start flying and realize they hate it and quit.
 No worries, at least you tried.

 - A career with Delta can lead to many opportunities.
 Delta is good about hiring internally.
 There are also tons of ways to get involved in the outside community.
 I set a goal of doing for community service projects with the company a year.

 - Flying is a lifestyle but it does allow for other interest.
 Many Flight Attendants have second careers and professions.

 Application are open for 2018, check here to apply: Delta Careers